telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project.md

 ---
-title: Adding the WinForms Report Viewer to a .NET Framework project
+title: Adding the WinForms Report Viewer to a .NET Framework project automatically
-page_title: Adding the Windows Forms Report Viewer control to a Windows Forms .NET Framework project
+page_title: Adding the Windows Forms Report Viewer control to a Windows Forms .NET Framework project automatically
-description: "Learn how to add the Windows Forms Report Viewer control to a Windows Forms .NET Framework project using the built-in Visual Studio item template."
+description: "Learn how to automatically add the Windows Forms Report Viewer control to a Windows Forms .NET Framework project using the built-in Visual Studio item template."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project
 tags: how, to, add, report, viewer, to, a, windows, forms , .net, framework, project
 published: True